stormeth/ethereum-private-network/notes/startup.md

 alias accnew1='geth --datadir /tmp67/why1 account new'
 ```

+The above command will return an account number which you will insert next.

-Then see genesis2.json on how to alloc to the above account.
+See genesis2.json on how to alloc to the above account.

 And run this command again: